jina-ai/finetuner/README.md

 <!-- start elevator-pitch -->

-Finetuner allows one to tune the weights of any deep neural network for better embedding on search tasks.
-It accompanies [Jina](https://github.com/jina-ai/jina) to deliver the last mile of performance-tuning for neural search applications.
+Finetuner allows one to tune the weights of any deep neural network for better embeddings on search tasks.
+It accompanies [Jina](https://github.com/jina-ai/jina) to deliver the last mile of performance for domain-specific neural search applications.

-🎛 **Designed for finetuning**: a machine learning-powered human-in-the-loop tool for leveling up your pretrained models in neural search applications.
+🎛 **Designed for finetuning**: a human-in-the-loop deep learning tool for leveling up your pretrained models in domain-specific neural search applications.

-🔱 **Powerful yet intuitive**: all you need is `finetuner.fit()` - a one-liner that unlocks rich features such as siamese/triplet network, interactive labeling, layer trimming, weights freezing, dimensionality reduction.
+🔱 **Powerful yet intuitive**: all you need is `finetuner.fit()` - a one-liner that unlocks rich features such as siamese/triplet network, interactive labeling, layer pruning, weights freezing, dimensionality reduction.

-⚛️ **Framework-agnostic**: promise an identical API experience on [PyTorch](https://pytorch.org/) , [Tensorflow/Keras](https://tensorflow.org/) or [PaddlePaddle](https://github.com/PaddlePaddle/Paddle) deep learning backends.
+⚛️ **Framework-agnostic**: promise an identical API & user experience on [PyTorch](https://pytorch.org/) , [Tensorflow/Keras](https://tensorflow.org/) or [PaddlePaddle](https://github.com/PaddlePaddle/Paddle) deep learning backends.

-🧈 **Jina integration**: buttery smooth integration with Jina, reducing the cost of context-switch between experimenting and production.
+🧈 **Jina integration**: buttery smooth integration with Jina, reducing the cost of context-switch between experiment and production.

 <!-- end elevator-pitch -->